luben/zstd-jni/README.md

 ========

-JNI bindings for **Zstd** native library that provides fast and high compression for Java and all JVM languages:
+JNI bindings for **Zstd** native library that provides fast and high compression lossless algorythm for Java and all JVM languages:

 * static compress/decompress methods